CommonAccord/NL-Roz-Form-Rental-Folder/Original/RentalContractNL-ENG-Orig.md

 1.2.2.0.sec=More specifically, the rented object is designated for use as residential accommodation only for:

-1.2.2.1.sec=[- a disabled person within the meaning of Article 7:274a(2) DCC
+1.2.2.1.Alt1.sec=a disabled person within the meaning of Article 7:274a(2) DCC

-1.2.2.2.sec=- an elderly person within the meaning of Article 7:274b DCC
+1.2.2.1.Alt2.sec=an elderly person within the meaning of Article 7:274b DCC

-1.2.2.3.sec=- a youth within the meaning of Article 7:274c(2) DCC
+1.2.2.1.Alt3.sec=a youth within the meaning of Article 7:274c(2) DCC

-1.2.2.4.sec=- a student within the meaning of Article 7:274d(2) DCC
+1.2.2.1.Alt4.sec=a student within the meaning of Article 7:274d(2) DCC

-1.2.2.5.sec=- a doctoral candidate within the meaning of Article 7:274e(2) DCC
+1.2.2.1.Alt5.sec=a doctoral candidate within the meaning of Article 7:274e(2) DCC

-1.2.2.6.sec=- a large family within the meaning of Article 7:274f(2) DCC*]
+1.2.2.1.Alt6.sec=a large family within the meaning of Article 7:274f(2) DCC

-1.2.2.=[G/Z/ol/s6]
+1.2.2.1.SecName=1.2.2.1

+1.2.2.1.=[G/Z/Alt/6]

+1.2.2.=[G/Z/ol/s1]

 1.2.3.0.sec=After termination of the tenancy agreement, the rented object will again be rented to:

-1.2.3.1.sec=[- a disabled person within the meaning of Article 7:274a(2) DCC
+1.2.3.1.Alt1.sec=a disabled person within the meaning of Article 7:274a(2) DCC

-1.2.3.2.sec=- an elderly person within the meaning of Article 7:274b DCC
+1.2.3.1.Alt2.sec=an elderly person within the meaning of Article 7:274b DCC

-1.2.3.3.sec=- a youth within the meaning of Article 7:274c(2) DCC
+1.2.3.1.Alt3.sec=a youth within the meaning of Article 7:274c(2) DCC

-1.2.3.4.sec=- a student within the meaning of Article 7:274d(2) DCC
+1.2.3.1.Alt4.sec=a student within the meaning of Article 7:274d(2) DCC

-1.2.3.5.sec=- a doctoral candidate within the meaning of Article 7:274e(2) DCC
+1.2.3.1.Alt5.sec=a doctoral candidate within the meaning of Article 7:274e(2) DCC

-1.2.3.6.sec=- a large family within the meaning of Article 7:274f(2) DCC*].
+1.2.3.1.Alt6.sec=a large family within the meaning of Article 7:274f(2) DCC

-1.2.3.=[G/Z/ol/s6]

-1.2.=[G/Z/ol/s3]
+1.2.3.1.SecName=1.2.3.1

+1.2.3.1.=[G/Z/Alt/6]

+1.2.3.=[G/Z/ol/s1]

+1.2.=[G/Z/paras/s3]

 1.2.=[G/Z/ol/s4]

 1.3.sec=Without the prior written consent of the landlord, the tenant may not put the rented object to any use other than as described in article 1.2.

-1.4.sec=Upon entering into the tenancy agreement, the tenant [did/did not*] receive a copy of the energy label within the meaning of the Dutch Energy Performance (Buildings) Decree [Besluit energieprestatie gebouwen] and/or a copy of the Energy index in respect of the rented object.
+1.4.sec=Upon entering into the tenancy agreement, the tenant {Tenant.ReceivedEnergyLabel.did/did not} receive a copy of the energy label within the meaning of the Dutch Energy Performance (Buildings) Decree <i>[Besluit energieprestatie gebouwen]</i> and/or a copy of the Energy index in respect of the rented object.

 1.=[G/Z/ol/s4]

 2.Ti=Conditions

-2.1.sec=2.1 This tenancy agreement requires the parties to comply with the statutory provisions on tenancy of residential accommodation, to the extent not provided otherwise herein.
+2.1.sec=This tenancy agreement requires the parties to comply with the statutory provisions on tenancy of residential accommodation, to the extent not provided otherwise herein.
 The ‘GENERAL PROVISIONS FOR TENANCY OF RESIDENTIAL ACCOMMODATION’, as drawn up on 20 March, filed with the Clerk of the District Court at The Hague on 12 April 2017 and are registered there under number 2017.21, hereinafter referred to as the ‘general provisions’, form part of this tenancy agreement.
 Such general provisions are known to the parties.
 The tenant has received a copy.
 The general provisions will apply except to the extent expressly provided otherwise in this tenancy agreement or if application of these general provisions is not possible in respect of the rented object.

 2.=[G/Z/ol/s1]